 I think what I got the most out of was the simplifying of movements.
 There can be a lot of clutter when we're trying to convey an idea through physical movement, and it's the most effective when the movement is simple and clean.

-kground of random and unexpected music.
+In the end we all performed our short puppet pieces for the group - often to a background of random and unexpected music.
 On Friday the rest of the Old Trout team came and had a Forum about their creative process, scripting and design of their recent production, Famous Puppet Death Scenes.
 This is an amazing show, and the workshop was fantastic - three days showed us just the beginning of what was possible in collaborative puppet theatre.

 No comments: